RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Introduction

-We present a formulation, \ours, that leverages the ray(s) corresponding to each patch to define the position embeddings for multi-view transformers.
-While this directly leads to unique, multi-frequency encodings, these are not $SE(3)$ invariant and make the attention depend on a (arbitrary) global coordinate system. \ours~overcomes this by instead using \emph{relative} ray positions for attention -- transforming them to the (projective) coordinate associated with the query token's camera.
-Additionally, instead of parameterizing rays with their origin and direction (equivalently a point at infinity), \ours~replaces the latter by letting each token \emph{predict} (without any direct supervision) a point along the ray to encode its position -- thus allowing the embedding to vary based on the underlying geometry.
-We also formulate a mechanism to efficiently incorporate uncertainty in the predicted depths along a ray, introducing an analytical solution to compute the `expected' position encoding across frequencies.
-Finally, we show that \ours~can be readily applied to scenarios where the geometry is known (\eg RGB-D input) -- by replacing the predicted point for each token by the observed one.
+We present a formulation, \ours, that leverages the ray(s) corresponding to each patch to define positional embeddings for multi-view transformers.
+While this directly yields unique, multi-frequency encodings, these are not $SE(3)$ invariant and make attention depend on an arbitrary global coordinate system. \ours~overcomes this by instead using \emph{relative} ray positions for attention, transforming them into the (projective) coordinates of the query token's camera.
+Additionally, instead of parameterizing rays with their origin and direction (equivalently, a point at infinity), \ours~replaces the latter by letting each token \emph{predict} (without direct supervision) a point along the ray to encode its position, allowing the embedding to vary with the underlying geometry.
+We also formulate a mechanism to efficiently incorporate uncertainty in predicted depths along a ray, yielding an analytical solution to compute the expected positional encoding across frequencies.
+Our formulation can be implemented efficiently, with runtime comparable to existing positional encoding methods.

-We validate \ours~on the tasks of novel-view synthesis and stereo depth estimation.
-We integrate our position encoding scheme into prior methods that leverage multi-view transformers for reference-conditioned target view prediction~\cite{lvsm} or per-image depth estimation~\cite{unimatch}, and show that \ours~outperforms all prior (relative and absolute) position encodings.
-We find that \ours's `depth prediction' in the attention mechanism allows geometry to emerge without direct supervision, and also show that \ours~can effectively integrate known geometry at inference (\eg RGB-D reference views in novel view synthesis).
+We validate \ours~on a variety of 3D vision tasks, including novel-view synthesis~\cite{lvsm,cape}, stereo depth estimation~\cite{unimatch}, and feed-forward 3D Gaussian Splatting\cite{3dgs} reconstruction~\cite{tokengs}.
+We integrate our positional encoding scheme into prior methods that leverage multi-view transformers for various tasks, and show that \ours~outperforms all prior (relative and absolute) positional encodings.
+We then perform extensive ablations and analysis on \ours, verifying the importance of the above desiderata in our method and showing strong generalization beyond training views and datasets.
+We also show that \ours's `depth prediction' in the attention mechanism allows geometry to emerge without direct supervision.

+Our core contributions can be summarized as follows: \begin{itemize} \item We propose \ours \, a first multi-view positional encoding satisfying the desiderata above: uniqueness, invariance, geometric adaptiveness, and multi-frequency encodings. \item Our formulation enables tokens to determine their own positions via (emergent) depth and extends RoPE to model uncertainty in these positions. \item We provide an efficient and general implementation of \ours{} which can be easily integrated into generic multi-view models, improving performance over prior positional encoding schemes. \end{itemize}